Vianpyro/Penny-Game/README.md

 ## Development

 - Backend code is in `api/app/` (see `main.py`, `game_logic.py`, etc.).
-- Front-end code is in `front-end/src/` and `front-end/public/scripts/`.
+- frontend code is in `frontend/src/` and `frontend/public/scripts/`.

 ## License